b0o/tiktoken-bench/README.md

 [Benchmark.js](https://github.com/bestiejs/benchmark.js) is used for benchmarking.

+## Purpose

+The main purpose for writing this benchmark suite was to determine if it's worth offloading tokenization onto a worker thread, in the context of a Node.js web server.
+We've determined that, for our use-case, tiktoken is performant enough to run on the main thread.

 ## Benchmarks

 These benchmarks are based on tiktoken `1.0.7`, and were run on a Linux desktop with an AMD Ryzen Threadripper 1950x and 64GB RAM: